Ohtuilmo/importscript/README.md

 Ohtuprojektien ilmoittautumisjärjestelmä;1;2024-1-17;2024-1-24
 ```

-Note that the group name has to exactly the one used in Ohtuilmo app.
+Note that the group name has to be exactly the one used in the Ohtuilmo app.
 Note also the date format!

 **Required data format for files in timelogs_data:**